EpicGateway/sdk-java/README.md

 ```

 The EpicGateway object you instantiate will be the basis for all of the SDK's
-communication with the EpicPay API.
+communication with the EpicPay Gateway Payment API.

 From here, the SDK will handle HTTP communication and authentication with the API.
 For detailed information on all of the operations you can perform, check the